Atharv3142M/Graphyte-OSINT/CONTRIBUTING.md

-# Contributing to OSINT Digital Footprint Visualizer
+# Contributing to Graphyte OSINT

 Thanks for contributing.
 This project welcomes improvements across backend modules, frontend UX, documentation, and developer tooling.